ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-jaeger-and-elastic-the-stack.md

 ## Distributed Logging
 In Ballerina, distributed logging and analysis are supported by the Elastic Stack.
 Ballerina has a log module for logging into the console.
-In order to monitor the logs, the Ballerina standard output needs to be redirected to a file.
+To monitor the logs, the Ballerina standard output needs to be redirected to a file.

 This can be done by running the Ballerina service as below.